Last updated on December 15, 2023

 Vampire's Bite | Illustration by Christopher Moeller

 A “pump” is a slang term for modifying a creature's power and/or toughness through spells or abilities.
 There are pump spells in every color, and each color has its own flavor for these effects.
-Green makes huge creatures, white gives creatures counters, and black reduces enemies’ power and toughness.
+Green makes huge creatures, blue is defensive or evasive, white gives creatures counters, and black and red focus on power first.

 That makes for lots of variety, so I’ve focused on spells that boost creatures’ stats until the end of the turn.